 Washington University School of Law alumni network

 Graduates can use tools like LinkedIn’s @WashULaw Alumni Group to connect to their global network from anywhere.
-The Center for Career Development (CCD) also hosts events and career networking opportunities to help students and graduates stay connected to the global Washington University School of Law community.
-Explore the CCD events calendar.
+The Career Center also hosts events and career networking opportunities to help students and graduates stay connected to the global Washington University School of Law community.
+Learn more about the Career Center.